 Of all the many reasons to visit Scotland, the great whisky culture and traditions of the Highlands and islands are an especially potent factor for many travellers.
-Like special small batch beer, the market for craft whisky is in rude health at present, with whisky tours increasingly popular as seasoned drinkers get a taste for the variety and heritage of this world famous product.
+Like special small batch beers, the market for craft whisky is in rude health at present, with whisky tours increasingly popular as seasoned drinkers get a taste for the variety and heritage of this world famous product.

 So where is the best place to visit for the whisky enthusiast?
 With some stunningly wild, beautiful and rugged locations, Western Scotland is a fabulous place to taste the past, present and future of Scottish whisky.
 Our own Paul Arcari should know; establishing a special whisky menu here at Kilcamb Lodge he is a passionate fan of the good stuff.
 Indeed, he is always looking for the best produce and even selects a “Malt of the Month” to introduce guests to must try whiskies.

-We are also ideally placed to explore some of the most beautiful and spectacular places in West Scotland, whether your next dram is sipped in a castle or a windswept island distillery in Skye.
+We are also ideally placed to explore some of the most beautiful and spectacular places to visit in West Scotland, whether your next dram is sipped in a castle or a windswept island distillery in Skye.
 Here are some of the best Scottish distilleries to visit and whisky tours to discover:

 Ardnamurchan Adelphi Whisky Tour (image: https://www.facebook.com/Adelphi-Distillery-Ltd)